jak-ket/ml-for-healthcare/README.md

-# Interpretable and Explainable Classification for Medical Data
+# Project 1: Interpretable and Explainable Classification for Medical Data
 All packages required to run the code are contained in `environment.yml`.

 ## Part 1: Heart Disease Prediction Dataset